-- where admission of the child would mean that the school would have to take a relevant measure; - viii.
+- vi.
+Children for whom education at a school with a designated religious character is desired where the school concerned is the only such school within a reasonable distance of their home; - vii.
+Pupils admitted to the school within an age group in which children are normally admitted and - admitted after the first day of the relevant school year; and - where the school has not yet reached its admission number but has already organised its classes; and - where admission of the child would mean that the school would have to take a relevant measure; - viii.
 Children of armed forces personnel who are admitted outside of the normal admission round. - ix.
 Children whose twin or sibling from a multiple birth are admitted as non-excepted pupils, as the final pupil(s) allocated a place before the admission number is reached. - x.
 Children who are registered pupils at special schools, but who receive part of their education at a mainstream school; and - xi.
-Children with ALN who are normally educated in a special unit in a mainstream school, but who receive some of their lessons in a nonspecial class.
+Children with ALN who are normally educated in a special unit in a mainstream school, but who receive some of their lessons in a non-special class.